Uploading binary files to Ivanti incapptic Connect through an API

 Copy the fields and paste them into your cURL snippet.

-Enter the API token value you obtained in Generating an API token.
+Enter the API token value you obtained in Modifying your user profile.

 The number preceding the token is a reference to the user’s ID and must be included as part of the token.